You Don’t Need to Start Over: How Teachers Can Reset and Rebuild Anytime

 🎁 Gift #2: Small shifts create more time than big overhauls

-Years ago, I read The Compound Effect, and it changed how I approached teaching.
+Years ago, I read The Compound Effect, by Darren Hardy, and it quietly changed how I approached both teaching and life.

-The biggest improvements don’t come from reinventing everything.
-They come from small things done consistently: one routine tightened, one decision made once instead of daily, one system that sticks.
+The biggest shifts didn’t come from overhauls or reinvention.
+They came from small moves done consistently—one routine tightened, one unhelpful habit replaced, one system that actually stuck.

 🎁 Gift #3: One small reset beats a full overhaul